amarshall/dotfiles/README.markdown

 [RVM](https://rvm.beginrescueend.com/).
 Designed to not load/set items
 that are irrelevant on the current platform.

+## Customizing ##
+Bash, Zsh, & Vim all support "localrc" files in the home directory which are loaded after all other configuration:

+- Bash: `.bashrc_local`
+- Zsh: `.zshrc_local`
+- Bash & Zsh: `.sh_common_local`
+- Vim: `.vimrc_local`

+The preferred method of achieving this is by placing the files in the `localrcs` directory, prefixed with your machine's name (as displayed by `hostname`).
+When running the install script these will automatically be linked accordingly.
+This allows machine-specific configuration.

 ## Notable features ##
 There’s a lot more than what is listed here, as there are too many small features to list.
 Explore the code to find everything.